 This is not a simple case of additive benefits, where two good methods result in a doubly good outcome.
 The core of this hypothesis lies in the principle of super-additive synergy and multiplicative priming, where the output of the first stage becomes a powerful input that exponentially amplifies the effectiveness of the second.
 By synthesizing the quantifiable effects of each component, we will build a new model for skill acquisition—one that suggests the rate of learning can be accelerated by a factor not of two or three, but potentially by 15 to 20 times.

 This is a bold claim, and it should be met with healthy skepticism.
 But it is a hypothesis built on a foundation of hard science.
-We will journey through the neuroscience of mirror neurons, motor resonance, proprioceptive focusing, and optimal error rates to construct this model piece by piece.
+We will journey through the neuroscience of mirror neurons, motor resonance, proprioceptive focusing, and optimal learning zones to construct this model piece by piece.
 The goal is to provide a transparent, evidence-based rationale for a radical new vision of human performance.
 Let us begin.

 The GOAT Engine: A Two-Stage System